mihail911/mihail911.github.io/src/pages/articles/2018-15-10---Fast-Object-Detection-With-Fast-RCNN/index.md

 In the Fast R-CNN paper, there were also a number of experiments done that validated certain design decisions.
-For example, the authors tried a few training variants including using only a classification loss and keeping classification parameters frozen while using a pure regressions loss.
+For example, the authors tried a few training variants including using only a classification loss and keeping classification parameters frozen while using a pure regression loss.
 In all cases, the variants underperformed compared to a system trained on the joint classification/regression loss described in the previous section.

-Since Fast R-CNN replaced the SVM classifiers from the original R-CNN with a simple softmax classifier output, the authors also showed that the system with a softmax classifier *consistently outperforms* the SVM-based model.
+Since Fast R-CNN replaced the SVM classifiers from the original R-CNN with a simple softmax classifier output, the authors also showed that the system with a softmax classifier *consistently outperforms* the SVM-classifier-based model.

 In another experiment, the authors tested the folk wisdom that more region proposals will always lead to better performance.
 It turns out that in practice more proposals will lead to better accuracy **up to a point**, after which accuracy actually starts decreasing.